Nikolichnik/ml-lab/README.md

 Datasets are auto‑downloaded with `torchvision`.
 If offline, pre‑download to `~/.torch` or mirror locally.

-## Membership Inference Attack Section
+## Membership Inference Attack Section - WhisperTrace

 This demo shows a simple **membership inference attack** on a word-level LSTM language model trained on synthetic text.